MaciekTalaska/tinyppm/README.md

 Usage
 -----

-*v.0.20.0 Note:* Proper error handling.
-The crate itself (library) should not exit when something unexpected (but not necessarily unrecoverable) happens.
-It is the responsibility of the consumer to decide what to do when error occurs.
+**v.0.20.0 Note:** This version introduces proper error handling.
+Earlier `tinyppm` was a bit of pain as it exited when something unexpected happened (unrecognized header, unsupported color depth, non-existing/unreadable file specified...).
+ Currently `tinyppm` returns an error in case some problem occurs.
+It is responsibility of the consumer to decide if this is critical or not, and take appropriate action.

+ **Note:** the above change will require some slight modification of code that relies on `tinyppm 0.1.x`.

 1. Add `tinyppm` to your `Cargo.toml`
 2. Call `read_image_data`: